 Infectious mononucleosis, more commonly known as "mono", is a viral illness characterized by flu-like symptoms, fatigue and swollen lymph glands.
 It's long been nicknamed the "kissing disease" as it's easily transmitted through saliva.

-- Approximately 95 percent of adults in the United States between the ages of 35 and 40 have been exposed to the Epstein-Barr virus.
+- Almost 95 percent of adults have been exposed to the virus.

 - Antibiotics don't work; the best treatment is rest and plenty of fluids.

 How Boston Children's Hospital approaches mononucleosis